CAB-LAB/ExtremeStats/README.md

 which returns a new ExtremeList having only a single Extreme.
 ## Author(s)
-Fabian Gans (BGI department)
+Fabian Gans (BGI department, Max-Planck-Institue for Biogeochemistry, Jena)

 ## Credits
 This package is heavily influenced by R code written by Sebastian Sippel.
-The anomaly detection algorithms are after a function written by Miguel Mahecha.
+The anomaly subtraction algorithms are after a function written by Miguel Mahecha.